Johan Djourou: Return to Arsenal

 After Touré's departure to Manchester City, Djourou had a chance to break into the starting eleven.
 However, he suffered a knee injury while on international duty.
-It was announced on 6 September 2009 that Djourou's recovery period would take an estimated of six to eight months; Arsène Wenger stated: "He will have to be patient this season."
-After returning to training in April, Djourou made his return from injury, coming on as a second-half substitute the injured Mikaël Silvestre, in the 4–0 win over Fulham in Arsenal's final game of the season, in what turned out to be his only appearance in the 2009–10 campaign.
+It was announced on 6 September 2009 that Djourou's recovery period would take an estimated six to eight months; Arsène Wenger stated: "He will have to be patient this season."
+After returning to training in April, Djourou made his return from injury, coming on as a second-half substitute for the injured Mikaël Silvestre, in the 4–0 win over Fulham in Arsenal's final game of the season, in what turned out to be his only appearance in the 2009–10 campaign.